 Roselia is a member of our accounting team, and she plays the crucial role of managing our finances and ensuring that our programs run smoothly.
 She is adventurous and loves planning trips to explore different parts of Guatemala with her friends.
-To this day, she has climbed 7 of the 32 volcanoes in Guatemala and wants to continue climbing more.
-One of Roselia’s heroes is Doña Nicolasa Cuxun, a sixty-year-old Mayan woman who participates in distance races wearing typical costumes.
+To this day, she has climbed seven of the 32 volcanoes in Guatemala and wants to climb more.
+One of Roselia’s heroes is Doña Nicolasa Cuxun, a sixty-year-old Mayan woman who participates in distance races wearing traditional clothing.

 Neftali Sacuj / Programmer

-Neftalí is the administrator of all Maya Health computer systems from our official website to our research database.
+Neftalí is the administrator of all Maya Health computer systems, from our website to our research database.
 He is constantly looking for new ideas to improve our site and enjoys helping our medical staff perform data analysis.
 Naphtali’s life revolves around his two young sons and they are his motivation to work hard.
-In his spare time he loves to take them to the zoo.
+In his spare time, he loves to take them to the zoo.

 Carol Teleguario / Nurse

 Carol is a free spirit who enjoys spending time in the Guatemalan countryside and visiting natural wonders such as Semuc Champey.
 She is also passionate about social justice issues and holds a degree in Indigenous Rights along with her nursing license.
-This combination of interests has made Carol a perfect fit for Mayan Health Alliance where she works as an educator in our diabetes program helping local mayan families to overcome this illness
+This combination of interests has made Carol a perfect fit for Maya Health Alliance, where she works as an educator in our diabetes program helping local Maya patients manage their illness.